alpha-ibrahim/walkthru2/README.md

 ## Introduction

-This is a sSample repo for workthru 2 of fast.ai course
+This is a sample repo for workthru 2 of fast.ai course